Nice of you to drop by. You’d like to write for us? Great. Here is our blogging criteria:

 We have worked hard for over a decade to create a blog that has won awards and is the ‘go-to’ for Self Development.
 It is humbling the number of requests we receive to ‘write for us’.
 Thank you for your interest.

 - Articles are about Self Development/Personal Development and the UK Grocery Industry.
 Read by HR Managers, Account Managers, L&D Managers, and Category Managers.
 You will need extensive experience in these areas to write for us.
 And the article must be unique.

 - Include a minimum of 3 internal links.

-- Include external links that add real value for the reader – ‘Link with Love’.
+- Include external links that add real value for the reader – ‘Link with Love’ and have a DA of +70.
 These will be permanent and follow links.